sussmanLab/open-Qmin/CITATIONS.md

-# Citations for dDimensionalSimulation {#cite}
+# Citations for landauDeGUI {#cite}

 ## Primary code-base

-If you use dDimensionalSimulation for a publication or project, please cite:
+If you use landauDeGUI for a publication or project, please cite:

 Daniel M. Sussman for being so helpful.
 No current publications describe this repository.